peerapongv/my-personal-assistant/ai-jira-assistant-requirements.md

      Save or commit the Markdown file to a configurable location (local or Git), with optional dry-run mode that outputs diffs.
    - **Definition of Done:**
      - File writes or commits succeed in tests; dry-run prints correct diff.

+---

+## Epic 3: Chatbot & IDE Integration Layer
+**Goal:** Expose a single, DRY Jira integration wrapper that can be invoked by both the conversational chatbot and the IDE’s AI coding assistant (via the MCP server) without duplicating API logic.

+### Story 3.1: Shared Jira Integration for Chatbot & IDE
+- **Summary:**
+  As an end user, I want the chatbot to call Jira for conversational queries and the AI coding assistant in my IDE (via the MCP server) to fetch Jira ticket data—both using the same underlying integration—so that we maintain a single code path without duplication.
+- **Acceptance Criteria:**
+  1. The chatbot’s NLU/intent classifier recognizes at least three Jira-related intents (e.g., “show ticket,” “update status,” “list my tasks”) and routes them to `jira_tool(...)` without any new Jira API code written for the chatbot.
+  2. A `POST /mcp/jira-fetch` with a valid body (`{ "issue_key": "PROJ-123", "action": "get" }`) triggers exactly one call to `jira_tool("PROJ-123", action="get", payload={})` and returns the ticket JSON.
+  3. Both chatbot unit tests and MCP integration tests use a mocked `jira_client`; they assert that every Jira request—regardless of origin—goes through the same wrapper function `jira_tool`.
+  4. Unauthorized or malformed MCP requests return 401 or 400 with a clear JSON error body.
+Transient 5xx or 429 responses from `jira_client` trigger up to two retries before surfacing a failure.

+#### Sub-tasks
+1. **Extend Chatbot Agent to Invoke Shared `jira_tool`**
+   - **Description:**
+     Update the LangChain agent’s prompt templates and NLU routing so that any user utterance containing Jira keywords (e.g., “ticket,” “issue,” “PROJ-123”) or action verbs (e.g., “close,” “comment,” “assign”) extracts `issue_key` and `action` and then calls the new `jira_tool(...)` wrapper.
+This wrapper must internally call `jira_client.get_ticket(...)` or `jira_client.update_ticket(...)` without duplicating HTTP or JQL logic.
+     Adjust the agent’s code so that, upon receiving the `jira_tool` result (ticket JSON), it formats a conversational response (e.g., “PROJ-123 is currently In Progress”).
+   - **Definition of Done:**
+     - Agent NLU tests confirm that at least three Jira-related intents are recognized with ≥90% accuracy in mocks.
+     - `jira_tool` calls into `jira_client.get_ticket()`/`jira_client.update_ticket()` exactly—no low-level HTTP code in agent.
+     - A sample chatbot interaction in unit tests (“What’s the status of PROJ-123?”) results in exactly one call to `jira_tool("PROJ-123", action="get")` and returns the correct JSON response.

+2. **Implement MCP Server Endpoint to Call Shared `jira_tool`**
+   - **Description:**
+     Create a new route in the MCP server (e.g., `POST /mcp/jira-fetch`) that accepts a JSON body `{ "issue_key": "...", "action": "get" }`.
+The route handler must verify an `MCP_API_KEY` from headers or `.env`, then call `jira_tool(issue_key, action, {})`, and return the ticket JSON to the IDE’s AI coding assistant.
+     Handle error scenarios—such as invalid or missing `MCP_API_KEY`, malformed JSON, or `jira_client` returning 4xx/5xx—by returning a structured JSON error (including `error_code` and `message`) and applying a retry on 5xx/429 up to two attempts.
+   - **Definition of Done:**
+     - A `POST /mcp/jira-fetch` with valid credentials and body triggers exactly one invocation of `jira_tool` (confirmed by mocking `jira_client`) and returns 200 with the ticket JSON.
+     - Requests with missing/invalid `MCP_API_KEY` return HTTP 401 with `{ "error_code": "unauthorized", "message": "Invalid API key" }`.
+     - If `jira_client` first returns a 500, then a 200, the MCP endpoint retries once, and returns 200 on the second attempt.
+Tests simulate these scenarios.

+3. **Add Unit & Integration Tests for Chatbot vs. MCP Paths**
+   - **Description:**
+     Write unit tests (in `packages/api/tests/`) that mock `jira_client` and verify that—when the chatbot receives “Show me PROJ-123”—it calls `jira_tool("PROJ-123", action="get")`.
+Separately, write integration tests that spin up a mocked MCP server and simulate a `POST /mcp/jira-fetch` call, confirming one `jira_tool` invocation.
+     Ensure tests cover both “happy path” (200) and failure paths (401, 500 → retry).
+   - **Definition of Done:**
+     - `test_chatbot_jira_tool.py` has at least one scenario: “chatbot asks status” → mock `jira_client` returns a ticket; assert exactly one wrapper call and correct return.
+     - `test_mcp_jira_fetch.py` includes: valid request → one wrapper call; missing API key → 401; 500 → retry → 200.
+All tests pass in CI.